 We want transport expenditure on improving the walking environment to be clearly identified and to increase by 10% a year.

 Space for walking: Our streets are not always welcoming, safe, convenient and inclusive for walkers.
 We want to work with policy makers, transport planners and urban designers to make changes in street design that meet the needs of walkers.
+We have a Planning Group that responds to transport scheme consultations and planning applications.
 Read more

-Walkable neighbourhoods: We encourage community groups and Neighbourhood Partnerships to actively look at how their neighbourhood could be made more walkable.
+Walkable neighbourhoods: We encourage community groups to actively look at how their neighbourhood could be made more walkable.
 This includes working with transport planners and urban designers on safe walking routes to school, employment, shops and local facilities.
 Read more

 Streets for people: We encourage residents to take the initiative to make their streets more liveable for people of all ages and abilities.
 This includes working with the Council and the police to adopt traffic-calming measures and address pavement obstruction problems.
+We have current campaigns on pavement parking and on better air quality.
 Read more.